casper-network/docs-archive/dapp/tutorials/tutorial-ERC20-contracts.md

 ./erc20.sh buy $PRIV $PUB [amount to purchase]
 ```

-Now check the balance, and do the math!
+Now you can check the balance and do the math!

 ```
 ./erc20.sh balance $PUB $PUB
 ```

 ### For Help -